joeybuczek/freecodecamp_urlshortener/README.md

 Free Code Camp Challenge

-This app's functionlaity is a basic URL Shortener service.
-Append the url you wish to shorten to the `/new/` path.
+This app's functionality is a basic URL Shortener service.
+Append the URL you wish to shorten to the `/new/` path.
 The response is a JSON object with both the original URL and the shortened version.
 All URL objects are stored in a database.